11 B2B Sales Techniques That Win Deals in 2026

 Sharing case studies and customer success stories is a top technique in B2B marketing and sales because it provides concrete examples of the many ways you provide value and help customers achieve their business goals.

 If you don’t have many case studies available, get in contact with your CSMs and marketing colleagues to start developing them.
-Like a gift that continues to give, case studies and customer success stories can be used to support a wide range of marketing and sales activities – they’re definitely worth creating.
+Case studies can support a wide range of marketing and sales activities.

 4. Take a consultative approach

 One of the best B2B sales tips is to engage in consultative selling.
-In this selling approach, you, the salesperson, assume the role of a trusted advisor or consultant.
-Instead of aggressively pushing your product or focusing on your company, your main objective is to be a source of information and valuable insights for your prospect.
+In this selling approach, you, the salesperson, assume the role of a trusted advisor.
+Instead of aggressively pushing your product, your main objective is to be a source of valuable insights for your prospect.

 Consultative selling helps your prospects:

-Consultative selling is a long game technique.
-Eventually, after you’ve provided prospects with some value, you’ll have demonstrated that you understand the prospect’s pain points, goals, and needs, and can deliver the appropriate solution.
+Consultative selling is a long-game technique.
+Eventually, after you’ve provided prospects with some value, you’ll have demonstrated that you understand their pain points, goals, and needs, and can deliver the appropriate solution.

 For example, you could use the Similarweb Insights Generator to identify robust, up-to-date information on a broad range of metrics, such as: